Frequently Asked QuestionsFind the answers to common questions about Dutch Game Garden.

 How does Dutch Game Garden help game developers?

-- Through the creation of an ecosystem where active exchange of knowledge, contacts, and assignments leads to more activity, visibility, and success.
+- Housing – DGG houses a huge variety of game companies, creating a community where active exchange of knowledge, contacts, and assignments leads to more activity, visibility, and success.

 What kind of companies does Dutch Game Garden house?

 - DGG houses a huge variety of game companies.
 Large, small, international, developers of entertainment games as well as applied games.